Fiserv/Commerce-Hub/docs/carat/Transactions/Inquiry.md

 ## Transaction Inquiry

-If you want to get the current state of previous transaction, you can use Inquiry to retrive information of the previous transaction using either transactionId or orderId.
+If the merchant wish to get the current state of any previous [Charge](Charges.md), merchant may need to issue a Inquiry request against the original Transaction ID or Order ID.

 ---

 ### Endpoints

 **POST** `/payments/v1/charges/{transactionId}/inquiry`
+- Use this endpoint to submit a Inquiry request by `transactionId`

 **POST** `/payments/v1/charges/orders/{orderId}/inquiry`
+- Use this endpoint to submit a Inquiry request by `orderId`

 ---